MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3d-view/index.md

 Select an element of the webpage in the 3D canvas, and then click the **Isolate selected element** button.
 The 3D canvas displays the selected element and the element's parents or children, without displaying the rest of the page elements.

-Use this button to display the element that you selected on the 3D canvas, while reducing the clutter that complex web pages can create in the 3D canvas.
+Use this button to display the element that you selected on the 3D canvas, while reducing the clutter that complex webpages can create in the 3D canvas.

 #### Include parents (checkbox)